 Paid Sick & Vacation Time

 If you receive a lump sum payment for sick leave, vacation or personal days when you retire, you may establish credit for this time to meet service eligibility requirements and increase your retirement benefit by making the required contributions on a pre or post-tax basis.
 21 days of sick, vacation and personal leave equals one month of service credit.

 Unused sick leave chart

 Calculating Your Formula

-The member is covered under Social Security, is 60 years old, has 30 years of credited service, and a final average compensation of $3,600 per month.
+The member is coordinated with Social Security, is 60 years old, has 30 years of credited service, and a final average compensation of $3,600 per month.

 30 years x 1.67% = 50.1% • 50.1% x $3,600 FAC = $1803.60 per month, or $21,643.20 pension benefit annually.

-The employee is not covered by Social Security, is 60 years old, has 30 years of credited service, and a final average compensation of $3,800 per month.
+The employee is not coordinated with Social Security, is 60 years old, has 30 years of credited service, and a final average compensation of $3,800 per month.

 30 years x 2.2% = 66% • 66% x $3,800 FAC = $2,508.00 per month, or $30,096.00 pension benefit annually.